 VRN1 and VRN2 (or the necessity for long day conditions to increase the expression of LD) to down regulate FLC is no longer required (Michaels & Amasino 1999).There are many other A. thaliana ecotypes that can be categorised as “summer” and “winter” based on their response to vernalisation (Nordborg & Bergelson 1999).

+From here needs a lot of additional work by you before I can comment – please amend.

 Vernalisation in Cereals

 In cereals (e.g. wheat, barley) and many other monocots (e.g. Brachypodium distachyon), the vernalisation pathway is not as comprehensively understood, but differs greatly from A. thaliana.
 While there are many conserved mechanisms between cereals and A. thaliana (such as the Photoperiod Pathway) (Griffiths et al. 2003), the most notable difference in cereals is the absence of a known homolog for AtFLC (see figure 6 below).
 Instead, VRN1 (a MADS-box transcription factor) and VRN2 (a zinc-finger motif with CCT domain, which in cereals is distinct from AtVRN2), along with FT, are responsible for regulation of flowering in cereals (Yan et al. 2004).
 Before wintering, VRN2 is expressed at higher levels, repressing expression of FT and maintaining vegetative growth (Ream et al. 2014).
 In “winter” barley (Hordeum vulgare) varieties, HvVRN1 expression is up-regulated by vernalisation, where HvVRN2 expression, along with CO, is induced primarily by increasing day length, resulting in increased LD expression (Trevaskis et al. 2006).
 As the cereal is vernalised, similar to FLC in A. thaliana, histone demethylation and acetylation take place in VRN1, resulting in the increase in VRN1 expression.
 Once temperatures and day length increase with the onset of spring, the stable epigenetic changes to VRN1 remain, continuing to represses expression of VRN2.
 Combined with increasing day length and the subsequent repression of VRN2, expression of FT increases and the cereal transitions to flowering (see figure 7 below).
 Many spring cereals contain alleles of VRN2 such thatit does not suppress FT, therefore the requirement for vernalisation is no longer present.
 In these varieties, FT expression is never suppressed, so when day length conditions are correct, this triggers expression of CO which in turn triggers FT expression and allows transition to flowering.